 A recipient of a Joseph-Armand Bombardier SSHRC award for his studies of the Russian-American piano composer Leo Ornstein, he is continuing this research while pursuing a Doctorate of Musical Arts at the University of Toronto.
 Formerly a student of the late acclaimed pedagogue Marietta Orlov, he now studies with Lydia Wong.
 Bryn received his Bachelor and Masters of Music degrees from Western University and McGill University respectively.

-Also a dedicated teacher, Bryn has taught at the Kingsway Conservatory of Music in Etobicoke, and also maintains his own private piano studio.
+Also a dedicated teacher, Bryn teaches at the Lane School of Music in Toronto, and also maintains his own private piano studio.

 He operates a YouTube channel dedicated mainly to lesser-known piano repertoire, in score-video format: Amphora Rope.